Sunday, September 27, 2009

 Pendleton Oregon

 Most rodeos seem to start off with bare back bucking horses.
 The horse is confined to a box stall called a bucking chute at the edge of the arena.
 They cinch a bucking strap around the animal, just behind the front legs.
 The strap has a suitcase handle on the top.
 The rider settles himself on the horses back and securely grasps the handle in his strongest grip.
 When he is comfortable, He grits his teeth and nods his head and the field crew open the gate that releases the horse into the arena.
 As the horse is released a flank strap is tightened around the horse just in front of the rear legs.
 The flank strap is wrapped in wool to protect the horses skin.
 It doesn't hurt but is annoying the horse causing him to buck to try to get it off.
 Having a rider on his back probably increases his activity.
 By the time the horse has been around long enough to compete in the round-up, he knows that sometimes he can get rid of the rider if he works at it.
 Of course this is only my observation and not based on actual conversation with a horse.
 Mr. Ed might have a whole different perspective on the sport.
-Another similar sport is saddle bronc riding.
-Everything is the same except the rider sits on a saddle and holds a single halter rope in his hand.
-The other end is attached to the horses halter.
-In either case the riders free hand is not allowed to touch the horse or rigging.

 There are some technical rules about the riders performance, but suffice it to say the rider has to stay on for 8 seconds.